xled/xled-docs/docs/hardware.rst

 ---------------------------------

 It is branded as Twinkly Wall and consists of 210 RGB+W LEDs.
 It is a matrix of 10 strings each consisting of 21 red, green, blue and white LEDs.

-Most likely the device is built on the top of ESP32 microcontroller by Espressif Systems.
+Hardware consists of a circuit board with ESP32 microcontroller by Espressif Systems.
+Esptool v2.8 identification of MCU:

+- Chip is ESP32D0WDQ5 (revision 1)
+- Features: WiFi, BT, Dual Core, 240MHz, VRef calibration in efuse, Coding Scheme None
+- Crystal is 40MHz

+and flash:

+- Manufacturer: c8
+- Device: 4017
+- Detected flash size: 8MB

 API exposes these details: